 This will depend on your previous level of experience and fitness.
 Low impact activities such as cycling, treadmill walking and swimming are recommended in the early stages of recovery until the soft tissues have healed and the muscles are strong enough to protect the new joint.
-This is usually not for the first 12 weeks.
 High impact activities such as sports and running should be avoided until after your consultant clinic review.